NCAR/gdex-intake-esm/README.md

-# rda-intake-esm
+# gdex-intake-esm

-Code used to generate the intake-esm catalogs used to access various datasets in NCAR's Research Data Archive.
+Code used to generate the intake-ESM and intake catalogs used to access various datasets in NCAR's Geoscience Data Exchange (GDEX).